 [ beərˈbɑːr.li ]

-Often referred to as an ancient grain, Bere barley (pronounced “bear”) is one Scotland’s oldest remaining cereals in cultivation.
-Bere barley is a six-row strain opposed to two or four strain conventional barley varieties.
-It’s a robust grain that can withstand poor soil conditions and harsh climates and has been growing in the North of Scotland for over a thousand years.
+Bere barley (pronounced “bear”) is one Scotland’s oldest remaining cereals in cultivation.
+It has six rows of kernels as opposed to the two or four rows on conventional barley varieties.
+It’s a robust crop that can withstand poor soil conditions and harsh climates and has been growing in the North of Scotland for over a thousand years.
 This variety of barley not only ticks our boxes of provenance and heritage, but also flavour.

 [ ‘bʌɡərd ]